ranemills/crontab-parser/README.md

 command       /usr/bin/find -name test
 ```

+This implementation does not support the characters: L, W, #, ?

 ## Development

 The below development tests are primarily for the purpose of running tests.
 To simply run the tool, see Usage above.